-The learned counsel for the Applicants separately argued but the main contentions raised by them are that in the absence of the original Answer Sheets and the Original Interview Sheets (in most of the cases) and in the absence of the Original C.B.I., ^{or} Vigilance reports the Oral Submissions that some of the candidates have been deleted from the panel because of the vigilance report cannot be accepted.
+The learned counsel for the Applicants separately argued but the main contentions raised by them are that in the absence of the original Answer Sheets and the Original Interview Sheets (in most of the cases) and in the absence of the Original C.B.I., or Vigilance reports the Oral Submissions that some of the candidates have been deleted from the panel because of the vigilance report cannot be accepted.
 The Vigilance Department and the Vigilance Officers are subordinate to the Respondents and without verification of Original Document their report cannot be accepted as true.
-It has been further argued by the counsel for the Applicants that the cri^{teria} of selection is the creation of the Railway Service Commission and there are no orders of the Railway Board or of any competent authority in that regard.
-The relevant instructions issued by the Ministry of Railway and copy of the Railway Board letter dated 1.9.64 laying down entire procedure of selection prescribing qualifying marks, does not show any fixation of ^{cut off} / of marks.
+It has been further argued by the counsel for the Applicants that the crite of selection is the creation of the Railway Service Commission and there are no orders of the Railway Board or of any competent authority in that regard.
+The relevant instructions issued by the Ministry of Railway and copy of the Railway Board letter dated 1.9.64 laying down entire procedure of selection prescribing qualifying marks, does not show any fixation of cut off of marks.
 It is further stated that there were 7000 vacancies for which 2,00,000 candidates have applied and only 2438 were empanelled and ultimately 500 candidate have been finally in 1989 appointed as a result of the said mass examination.

-From the side of the Respondents it has been contended that ~~the~~ initially the vacancies were to the tune of 4236.
+From the side of the Respondents it has been contended that initially the vacancies were to the tune of 4236.
 The Railway Service Commission invited Application Forms up to December 21, 1980.
 A competitive examination was conducted on June 21, 1981.
-Sometimes in the middle of year 1982 complaints being received that the appointments were secured on consideration of Rs.5,000/- to Rs.10,000/- from the candidates.
-In face of such complaints, the Directorate of Vigilance, Railway Board took ^{up} enquiry in the complaints and it was decided to scrutinize the basic documents relating to the examination that is Answer Sheet, Summary Sheet and Attendance Sheet of all such cases wherein the staff was suspected to have been indulged in corrupt practices.
-The preliminary investigations carried ^{out} by the Vigilance Directorate confirm that some outside agencies had also been involved in the racket and there upon it was decided by the Railway Board that further ^{er} investigation should be handedover to C.B.I.
+Sometimes in the middle of year 1982 complaints were received that the appointments were secured on consideration of Rs.5,000/- to Rs.10,000/- from the candidates.
+In face of such complaints, the Directorate of Vigilance, Railway Board took up enquiry in the complaints and it was decided to scrutinize the basic documents relating to the examination that is Answer Sheet, Summary Sheet and Attendance Sheet of all such cases wherein the staff was suspected to have been indulged in corrupt practices.
+The preliminary investigations carried out by the Vigilance Directorate confirm that some outside agencies had also been involved in the racket and there upon it was decided by the Railway Board that further investigation should be handed over to C.B.I.
 Unit, Bombay for taking requisite action against the persons responsible.
 The reports of the Vigilance have been received in some of the cases and all the documents available pertaining to the present Applicants have been filed.
+It is already argued by the learned counsel for the Respondents that the letter issued in the month of August, 1982 to some of the Applicants who have been declared successful and were recommended for appointment to the Central Railway/Western Railway have since been withdrawn on the report of the Vigilance.
+It has been argued that cut off marks has been considered taking into account the number of vacancies available in general category, S.C. category, S.T. category and other categories.
+The detail annexes has been given in Annexure A.B.(& C) reproduced above.

-(b)
+(SS)